CarterStefan/no-boundaries/README.md

 -   I am the parent of a pupil in primary school.

     My daughter is shy, and struggles to socialise with other children and I am concerned about her confidence which may be detramental in the future.
 I am looking at after school / weekend clubs which she will be able to participate in which will not be too aggresive or full on, as we have found some team sports to be overwhelming.

+    I need to know that the club I sign my team up to share the same concerns about my child and these will be accomodated for.

     Cricket can be known as 'the gentlemans game' - not in the sense that only men should play, but that it is not as aggresive, violent or nasty as other sports.
 I would need to show this through the visual language, by using soft colors, friendly fonts, and rounded edges.
 The content should make the user feel confident that their children are in safe hands.
 An introduction to the team will do this, as well as showing a focus on adapting social skills.